A quick and easy jalapeño simple syrup recipe with a twist! Smooth vanilla with a kick of jalapeño is sure to liven up any cocktail.

 - 2 cups water

-In a saucepan over medium heat, combine the maple sugar, water, vanilla beans, and 2/3 of the sliced jalapeños (seeds included).
+- In a saucepan over medium heat, combine the coconut sugar, water, vanilla beans, and 2/3 of the sliced jalapeños (seeds included).